 The undergraduate HDFS degree prepares students for careers in the helping profession.
 Core coursework focuses on lifespan development and family issues and processes.
 Students will acquire knowledge in child and adolescent development, adult development and aging, biological aspects of human development, family studies, intervention research, and developmental research methods.

-As a Human Development and Family Studies major, students have the opportunity to:
+As a Human Development and Family Science major, students have the opportunity to:

 - Learn about physical, cognitive, emotional, and social dimensions of human development from infancy to old age.